sasilver75/obsidian/Auto Evol-Instruct.md

 # Paper Figures
 ![[Pasted image 20240715162211.png|600]]
 The optimization process has two stages:
-1. ==Evol Trajectory Analysis==: The EvolLLM evolves our minibatch $X$ $l$ distinct times, and the Optimizer LLM analyzes issues/failures in instructions produced by the Evol LLM.
+1. ==Evol Trajectory Analysis==: The EvolLLM evolves our minibatch $X$ $l$ distinct times (it seems recursively, maybe?), and the Optimizer LLM analyzes issues/failures in instructions produced by the Evol LLM.
 2. ==Evolving Method Optimization==: Optimizer LLM optimizes the evolving method by addressing these identified issues in feedback.
 These two stages alternate and repeat to develop an effective evolving strategy, using only a SUBSET of the initial instruction data.
 Once we reach our optimal evolving strategy, we direct the evol LLM to convert the entire instruction dataset into more diverse and complex forms.
 So in comparison to [[Evol-Instruct]], in which human experts craft the evolving instructions, it turns out there here in [[Auto Evol-Instruct]], our iteratively optimized evolving instructions produce better results.